 - You jump out of bed.
-Freshen up and get ready for your UPSC exam preparation.
+Freshen up and get ready for your IAS exam preparation.

 - You hit the snooze button and go back to sleep.